RawanAlzowaid/TeamProject-3308/README.md

 they need.
 Along with build a cooperative society that gives a helping hand to those in need by donating our stuff to them.

-Thus,
-We hope that “project tittle” would help us: protect the environment by managing our waste / minimizing human's impact on environment, get people the stuff they need/want at a lower cost (swap with other users) or for free and make the community more unified on reducing environmental impact and on financial responsability.
+Thus, we hope that “project title” would help us: protect the environment by managing our waste / minimizing human's impact on environment, get people the stuff they need/want at a lower cost (swap with other users) or for free and make the community more unified on reducing environmental impact and on financial responsibility.

-# Motivation: for working on this particular project
+# Motivation: (for working on this particular project)

 In college, in one hand, students always have plenty of cool things, but sometimes, there are very useful stuff that are never used or not needed anymore.
 Which gave us a good opportunity to create website or